 Those who are taught the word of God should provide for their teachers, sharing all good things with them (Galatians 6:6).

-Offerings – Offerings go over and above the tithe and are given to Kingdom causes and needs both within and beyond the local church.
-The prophet Malachi mentions both tithes and offerings (Malachi 3:8).
-And the Apostle Paul gave many instructions on the offering that was being given to the Christians suffering from a famine in Jerusalem (1 Corinthians 16:1-4 and 2 Corinthians 8 & 9).
-Unlike the tithe, where the percentage is set by the Lord, the amount of an offering is determined by the giver.
-Start with a tithe and as the Lord leads you, give to other needs and causes through offerings.
+Offerings – Offerings (or freewill offerings) go over and above the tithe and are given to Kingdom causes and needs both within and beyond the local church.
+The Prophet Malachi mentions both tithes and offerings (Malachi 3:8).
+Following Old Testament guidelines on freewill offerings, the Apostle Paul gave comparable instructions for the special offering that was being given to the Christians suffering from a famine in Jerusalem (1 Corinthians 16:1-4 and 2 Corinthians 8 & 9).
+Unlike the tithe, where the percentage is set by the Lord, the amount of an offering is freely determined by the giver.
+Start with a tithe, and as the Lord leads you, give to other needs and causes through offerings.

 Alms – Alms are spontaneous gifts given to those in need.
 They may be in the form of money, groceries or other assistance.
 This is an important way to make God’s invisible love visible to those in need around you.
 Notice needs and let God guide you as you do small things with great love.
 God is always pleased when we give generously to the poor.
 (See Acts 10:1-4.)
 And here is a wonderful promise for those who do: If you help the poor, you are lending to the Lord—and he will repay you (Proverbs 19:17).